stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 Another situation where the synchronous execution behavior is unwanted is when there are functions that depend on data supplied by external sources:

+- Retrieving data from an API
-- Retrieving data from an **Application Programming Interface(API)** or the database.
+- Retrieving data from the database.
-- Reading files.
+- Reading files on a system.

 Retrieving data from an [API](https://www.guru99.com/what-is-api.html) usually involves sending a request to the server and waiting for the response.
 The wait time can be a couple of seconds or minutes and might vary depending on the internet speed.
 If there are functions that depend on the data to be returned from an API, in synchronous execution, they will have to wait for the response from the server before they can run.
 Likewise, all the other functions independent of the API won't execute until the response is received from the server.